 But if you don’t want to do much pruning, you could plant a Lamb and it would stay naturally smaller.

 Lamb could also serve as a companion tree to Hass.
 The harvest seasons are different enough (Hass being earlier) that the two trees could provide delicious avocados for most months of the year.
 While true that both trees are A-flower types, and therefore don’t offer maximum cross-pollination opportunities, I wouldn’t pay that any mind.
-My Lamb has fruited well without a B-type anywhere nearby (as has my Hass), and this “self-fruitful” bearing habit has been observed by many others with both Lamb trees.
+My Lamb has fruited well without a B-type anywhere nearby (as has my Hass), and this “self-fruitful” bearing habit has also been observed by many others.

 Lamb would also be a good companion for Fuerte or Pinkerton or Bacon.
 Lamb would not be a good companion for Holiday or Reed, however, as the harvest seasons are too similar.
 Wait, didn’t I plant both a Lamb and Reed?
 Yes, but I have space and, OK I’ll admit it, a bit of an avocado problem.